Inselnova Wiki Play

 This is where trust becomes operational.
 Invitation, removal, join request control, depot deposits, depot withdrawals, flag changes, and rank management are separate levers.
 A rank can be allowed to stock the reserve without being allowed to empty it.

-Use it for alliance problems, not private tidying.
+Use the reserve for alliance problems, not private tidying.
 A depot that only rescues careless builds will empty quickly.
 A depot that feeds frontier shipyards, emergency walls, and liberation runs becomes part of the alliance's war plan.

 A banner has a public record